AVTpepper/news-app/README.md

 * Font Selection.
 * Modified buttons to be more inlign with the color-scheme.
 * Password Reset interface that successfully sends an e-mail to user to change password.
+* Crispy Forms for better forms.
+* More success messages.

 # **Data Validation**